ati-ozgur/course-python/course-content/recursion.md

 If this folder contains sub folder, you need also print file names in sub folder too.
 This should go recursively.

+This is a better example for recursion since it is not easily solved with loops.
+In general, any tree structure are more easily solved using recursion.